 The California Environmental Protection Agency has established rules governing the use of hazardous materials and the management of hazardous wastes.
 California Health and Safety Code Sections 25531, et seq. incorporate the requirements of Superfund Amendments and Reauthorization Act and the Clean Air Act as they pertain to hazardous materials.
-Health and Safety Code Section 25534 directs facility owners storing or handling acutely hazardous materials in reportable quantities to develop a Resource Conservation and Recovery Act (RCRA).
+Health and Safety Code Section 25534 directs facility owners storing or handling acutely hazardous materials in reportable quantities to develop a Risk Management Plan (RMP).
+A RMP is a detailed engineering analysis of the potential accident factors present at a business and the mitigation measures that can be implemented to reduce this accident potential.
 The RMP must be submitted to the appropriate local authorities, the designated local administering agency, and the EPA for review and approval.
+Chapter 6.95 of the California Health and Safety Code establishes criteria for the preparation of business and area plans relating to the handling and release or threatened release of hazardous materials.